ibexa/documentation-developer/docs/getting_started/install_ez_enterprise.md

     After this, when running Composer to get updates, you will be asked for a username and password.
 Use:

-    - as username – your Installation key found on the *"Maintenance and Support agreement details"* page in the service portal
+    - as username – your Installation key found on the *Maintenance and Support agreement details* page in the service portal
     - as password – the token password you retrieved in step 3.

     !!! note "Authentication token validation delay"